julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, January 31, 2025.
+Saturday, February 01, 2025.
 Quote of the day:

-> "Education is the ability to listen to almost anything without losing your temper or your self-confidence." - Robert Frost
+> "There is a real danger that computers will develop intelligence and take over.
+We urgently need to develop direct connections to the brain so that computers can add to human intelligence rather than be in opposition." - Stephen Hawking